Chum salmon: Distribution

 Chum salmon have the largest natural range of any Pacific salmon.
 Chum are found all around the North Pacific, off the coasts of Japan, Korea, the Russian Far East, British Columbia in Canada, and from Alaska to California in the United States.
 They undergo the longest migrations within the genus Oncorhynchus, far up the Yukon River in Alaska and Canada, and deep into the Amur River basin in Northeast China and Russia.
 In lesser numbers they migrate thousands of kilometers up the Mackenzie River.
 In the Arctic Ocean they are found in limited numbers from the Laptev Sea to the Beaufort Sea.
 In North America chum salmon spawn from the Mackenzie River in the Arctic to as far south as the Umpqua River, Oregon, although they were also reported in the San Lorenzo River near Santa Cruz, California in 1915 and the Sacramento River in northern California in the 1950s.
 In fall 2017 a half dozen chum salmon were counted in Lagunitas Creek about 25 mi north of San Francisco, California.

 In the open ocean, chum salmon stay fairly high on the water column, rarely diving below 50 m.
 Their typical swimming depths are 13 m from the surface during the day, and 5 m during the night.

 Commercial use and value

 The registered total harvest of the chum salmon in the North Pacific in 2010 was some 313,000 tons, corresponding to 91 million fish.
 Half of the catch was from Japan, and about a quarter each from Russia and the United States.
-The chum salmon harvest was about 34% of the total harvest of all Pacific salmon species by weight.
+In 2010, the chum salmon harvest was about 34% of the total harvest of all Pacific salmon species by weight.

 The chum salmon is the least commercially valuable salmon in North America.
-Despite being extremely plentiful in Alaska, commercial fishers often choose not to target them because of the low market value.
+Despite being extremely plentiful in Alaska, commercial fishers and sport anglers often choose not to target them because of low market value due to the fact that the chum salmon is the least desirable salmon for human consumption.
 Recent market developments have increased the demand for chum salmon, due to new markets developed from 1984 to 1994 in Japan and Northern Europe.
 They are a traditional source of dried salmon.